Contemporary rhythmic musician

 About the programme

-Throughout your studies, you will develop the ability to make independent choices based on an approach where artistic expression and creativity go hand in hand with a solid foundation in craftsmanship.
-The program is characterized by a strong focus on creating music, where both composition and improvisation are paramount across subjects and projects.
-Here you will have ample opportunity to immerse yourself in a wide range of rhythmic genres and potentially everything in between - including jazz in all its forms, pop, rock, free improvisation, singer/songwriter, Afro-Cuban, Indian, third stream and fusion... or maybe something completely different, based on a suggestion from you as a student.
+Through your studies, you will develop the ability to make independent choices based on an approach where artistic expression and creative drive go hand in hand with solid technical skills.
+The programme is characterised by a strong focus on creating music, where both composition and improvisation are paramount across subjects and projects.
+Here, you will have ample opportunity to immerse yourself in a wide spectrum of rhythmic genres and potentially everything in between – including jazz in all its forms, pop, rock, free improvisation, singer/songwriter, Afro-Cuban, Indian, third stream and fusion... or perhaps something completely different based on a suggestion from you as a student.

-In addition to the scheduled classes, the program offers interdisciplinary project-oriented focus weeks, master classes, themed weeks, artist talks, entrepreneurship days, projects and a wealth of concerts.
-Your student life will take place in a local and welcoming student environment where there is room for you and where you will be in demand.
-The vast majority of students live here, practice here and play here in a myriad of constellations, which creates a special culture for both personal and joint initiative and project creation.
+In addition to scheduled classes, the programme offers interdisciplinary project-oriented focus weeks, masterclasses, theme weeks, artist talks, entrepreneurship days, subject group projects and a wealth of concerts.
+Your student life will take place in a local and close-knit study environment where there is room for you and where you will be in demand.
+The vast majority of students live here, practise here and play here in countless constellations, creating fertile ground for a special culture of both personal and joint initiative and project creation.

-In addition to focusing on main instrument teaching and ensemble playing, the master's program also focuses on instrumental pedagogy with independent teaching in ensemble management, pedagogy and psychology.
+Besides prioritizing main instrument teaching and ensemble playing, the Master's programme also focuses on instrumental pedagogy with teaching in ensemble conducting, pedagogy and psychology.

 Your schedule will vary from week to week throughout the year.
 Some subjects are only available for limited periods during the year, while other subjects are available throughout the year.
 In addition to the scheduled classes, you should plan to set aside time for practicing and for unscheduled study activities such as masterclasses, workshops and concerts.
 When you do not have scheduled classes, you can reserve available rooms for practicing alone or with other students.